-Installation of piles should be complemented by inspections carried out by a geotechnical engineer during construction to confirm the allowable bearing capacities have been achieved.
-The actual depth and embedment of the piles should be assessed by the project structural engineer, with all structural elements also inspected and certified by a suitably qualified structural engineer.
+Installation of piles should be complemented by inspections carried out by a geotechnical engineer during construction.
+The actual depth and embedment of the piles should be assessed by the project structural engineer, with all structural elements also inspected and approved by a suitably qualified structural engineer.

-Higher bearing capacities may be justified subject to confirmation by inspection during construction, or by additional borehole drilling and testing.
-Where higher estimated strength bedrock is encountered during construction, GCA should be contacted to re-assess the preliminary allowable bearing capacities provided in this report.
-Confirmation of the actual subsurface conditions underlying the proposed development area should also be carried out by a geotechnical engineer during construction, predominately the underlying inferred weathered bedrock.
+Higher bearing capacities may be justified subject to confirmation by inspection during construction, or by additional borehole drilling and appropriate testing.
+Confirmation of the actual subsurface conditions underlying the proposed development area should also be carried out by a geotechnical engineer during construction, predominately the thickness, consistency/strength and extent of the underlying natural soils.